-A. The Final Case Decision.
-Within 20 business days after NAD transmitted the challenge to the advertiser, NAD will issue its decision on the truth and accuracy of the claim before it and provide a copy to both parties simultaneously through NAD's online portal (https://portal.bbbnp.org/).

-B. Advertiser's Statement.
+- A. The Final Case Decision.
+Except pursuant to Section 6.3(D), within 20 business days after NAD transmitted the challenge to the advertiser, NAD will issue its decision on the truth and accuracy of the claim before it and provide a copy to both parties simultaneously through NAD's online portal (https://portal.bbbnp.org/). - B. Advertiser's Statement.
 If NAD decides that the advertising claim at issue is unsubstantiated, the advertiser may submit, within 5 business days of receiving the decision, an Advertiser's Statement to be incorporated into the decision when the press release is issued.

-The Advertiser's Statement may include a concise supporting statement, no longer than one-half of 1 page double-spaced, which does not reargue the merits of the case, mischaracterize the decision, or contain new facts.
+If submitted, the Advertiser's Statement shall accord with Section 5.1(A) and may include a concise supporting statement, no longer than one-half of 1 page double-spaced, which does not reargue the merits of the case, mischaracterize the decision, or contain new facts.
 NAD reserves the right, following consultation with the advertiser, to edit for length or inappropriate material.

-Failure to file an Advertiser's Statement alone will not result in referral of the matter to an appropriate government agency; rather, non-compliance with NAD's recommendations will result in a referral of the matter to the appropriate government agency for review and possible law enforcement action.
+Failure to file an Advertiser's Statement alone will not result in a referral of the matter to an appropriate government agency; rather, non-compliance with NAD's recommendations will result in a referral of the matter to the appropriate government agency for review and possible law enforcement action.